 And again: we normally see the sun, not as a qualityless mass with a particular velocity of rotational and translational movement, or even as a ball of hot gas, but rather as (among many other things) an expressive sunrise followed by a differently expressive sunset.
 I suppose these might be thought more or less identical — they display the same mathematics of solar motion, only reversed.
 And yet, qualitatively, they could hardly be more different.

 You can glimpse this difference by performing a simple exercise.
 Stand with your arms hanging by your sides, palms facing forward.
 Then, very slowly and keeping your arms approximately straight, raise your hands in front of you as you imagine the sun’s rising.
-Now turn your palms downward and slowly let your arms descend as if the sun were descending.
+Now turn your palms downward and slowly let your arms descend as if the sun were setting.
 Notice the different qualities of the two movements, ascending and descending.

-Now you have an extremely minimal and one-dimensional experience of the differences in meaning of a sunrise and sunset, with primary reference to little more than the opposite directions of motion.
+This gives you an extremely minimal and one-dimensional experience of the differences in meaning of a sunrise and sunset, with primary reference to little more than the opposite directions of motion.
 But your experience is of real directions, not the directionless axes of a graph.
 And if you have truly paid attention to your own experience, you have gained a very real sense for how “up” and “down” relative to our position on the earth are freighted with meaning.

 This exercise, of course, leaves out the different qualities of the atmosphere in the morning, compared to the usually more stirred-up and turbid air yielding the evening’s colors.
 It also leaves out the different temperatures of morning and evening; the daytime expansion and evening contraction of everything from sunlit rocks to storm systems; the opening and turning of some flowers and leaves toward the sun; the way so many birds, especially in the spring of the year, rousingly greet the sunrise with singing, and settle down in the evening; and the different meanings, for humans, of embarking upon a day’s work and resting after the day’s achievements.